vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 val exprF: ExpressionF[ExpressionF[ExpressionF[Int]]] = MultF(AddF(ValueF(1), ValueF(2)), ValueF(3))
 ```

 `expr` collapses everything into a single `Expression` while `exprF` encodes information about the nesting level of our expression tree.
-Speaking about evaluation, this is how we can go about implementing eval for ExpressionF:
+Speaking about evaluation, this is how we can go about implementing eval for `ExpressionF`:

 ```haskell
 evalExprF :: ExpressionF Int -> Int